lubojr/naucse.python.cz/lessons/beginners-en/exceptions-pl4ua/index.md

 might raise unwanted exception interfering with the `except` clauses.

 The latter, `finally`, runs every time regardless of what happens in the `try` block.
-The `finally` block is executed even in case of an uncaught exception and may be used even without any `except` clause.
+The `finally` block is executed even in the case of an uncaught exception and may be used even without any `except` clause.
 It is mostly used for clean-ups: